akilaabesinghe/Final_Project_BIOL7180/README.md

 # Final_Project_BIOL7180
 This repository includes all the scripts and other files That going to use for the final project of BIOL 7180.
 Here we use 16s mitochondrial DNA sequence data of 36 Pterygoplichthys individuals to construct this phylogenetics tree.
 Bash and python are the main languages we used in here.
+This project include 4 bash scripts (all_seq.sh, mafft.sh, iqtree.sh and combine.sh) and 1 python script (inport_tree.py).

 ## Objective
 The objective of this project is to generate a phylogenetic tree from .fasta sequence files using bash and python scripts